Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Method

 \begin{remark} Even when trained with prior-preservation samples based on the class prompt, as in Eq.~\ref{eq:db}, the model still offers no guarantee of preserving the pretrained distribution.

 \end{remark}

-Remarks~\ref{remark:1} and~\ref{remark:2} highlight a fundamental limitation in achieving both subject adaptation and distributional preservation as illustrated in Figures~\ref{fig:toy:vanilla} and~\ref{fig:toy:db}.
+A fundamental limitation of existing objectives is revealed by Remarks~\ref{remark:1} and~\ref{remark:2}, highlighting the need for new objectives that can achieve both subject adaptation and distributional preservation.
 It also explains why the unintended distribution shift poses inherent challenges in personalization.
+This will be examined as illustrated in Figures~\ref{fig:toy:vanilla} and~\ref{fig:toy:db}.